OverviewPunta A Biciartula

 A jewel showing pure “Bavella” orange granite.
 The first five pitches are sustained on 6a, 6a+.
 Starting point is near a characteristic tree below a steep slab sormounted by some enormous orange ”tafoni”.

-the superb “tafoni” leads to a belay below another huge orange “tafone”.6a+
+the superb “tafone” leads to a belay below another huge orange “tafone”.6a+

-4 – Climb straightly the “tafone” overhanging the stance, then “a tafoni and slabs’ system” with very pleasant climb.
-Belay below the unpteenth “tafaone” 6a.
+P4 – Climb straightly the “tafone” overhanging the stance, then “a tafoni and slabs’ system” with very pleasant climb.
+Belay below another “tafone”.
+6a.

-Descent: 25 mt. abseil along small NW face – in opposite side from ascent route.
+Descent: one 25 mt. abseil along the small NW face – in the opposite side to the ascent route.
 Reach a little saddle.
-Scramble down the rocky vegetated East gully, to the second abseil equipped belay.
+Scramble down the rocky and vegetated East gully, to the second abseil equipped belay.
 30 mt. abseil.
-Third 15 mt. abseil along some block leads to the bottom of the gully situated on the left-hand side – facing out – of the cliff.
+The third 15 mt. abseil down some block leads to the bottom of the gully situated on the right-hand side – facing out – of the cliff.

 Climate is the typical one of the mediterranean middle-mountain areas situated at these latitudes: often very hot in summer and with cold and snowy winters; early and middle Spring and early Fall are the better seasons to climb.
 Due to Bavella closeness to the sea, winds are often stronger how much they are at the same height in the Alps.
 Rainfall sometimes are important and dangerous when joined with strong winds.
 On the contrary, sometimes we can find some long periods of drought.